 - Sand any rough or filled areas to the smoothest possible finish you can manage.
 If you rush this stage, you will regret it later as you can definitely notice bumps on un-sanded patches once the surface has been painted

 - Make sure surfaces are free from dust and cobwebs before you start

 - Exterior surfaces may benefit from a blasting clean with a power sprayer

 - If you're painting the exterior walls, you may need to cut back some plants and bushes to access the area to be painted more easily

-- Hammer some nail holes into the rim of the paint-can to prevent so the excess paint that forms a puddle can drip back into the can and reduce dripping down the side of the can when pouring
+- Hammer some nail holes into the rim of the paint-can so the excess paint that forms a puddle can drip back into the can and reduce dripping down the side of the can when pouring

 - When pouring the paint out of the can, try to avoid getting the paint over the instructions in case you need to check drying times or specific instructions